ThamaliW/RNN_Algorithm_Implementation/README.md

 Learning rate-0.02

-We used the aclImdb sentiment analysis data set for this program and with the above hyper parameters, we could achieve 60% accuracy.
-And we are trying to improve the accuracy and efficiency of our algorithm.
+We used the aclImdb sentiment analysis data set for this program.